raspberrypi/picotool/README.md

             Pin XIP SRAM on load
         --no-squash
-            Don't squash segments in the ELF file
+            Don't squash segments in the ELF file --external-sign
-    File to load from
+            For use with external signing and `picotool reseal` File to load from
         <infile>
             The file name